 Notably, the production of fish in aquaculture systems has a lower carbon footprint per kilogram of output compared with other terrestrial animal production systems.
 This ultimately means that fish systems have much lower nitrogen and phosphorous outlet when compared to beef and pork production systems.
-Typically, fish species, such as the Atlantic Salmon and Sea Trout, have a feed conversion ratio of about 1:1.2, which means that just over 1 kg of feed is converted to the equivalent quantity of fish meat.
+Typically, fish species, such as the Atlantic Salmon, have a feed conversion ratio of about 1:1.2, which means that just over 1 kg of feed is converted to the equivalent quantity of fish meat.

 The feed requirements for the production of food are therefore far more sustainable when comparing the typical feed requirements of land-based animals (beef has a typical feed conversion ratio of 1:6).
 Together with insects, fish are the most efficient converters of feed into a high-quality protein source.
 Unfortunately, fish stocks in the world’s oceans are declining fast due to overfishing.
 Aquaculture therefore has an enormous role to play in food security for current and future generations and is therefore commonly referred to as the new “Blue Economy”.